 “You ain’t never had a friend like Meeeee!”
 This song has been dancing around in my head since we saw the live theatre production of Disney’s Aladdin on Thursday evening at the Sacramento Community Center Theatre.
 If you haven’t been to a Broadway Sacramento Musical, and this is your first, it is going to set the bar high on your expectations forever.
 I’ve heard that the Lion King is the best, but I haven’t seen it so for me, Aladdin is number one.

-This traveling Broadway musical is one of the largest productions.
-It takes 20 trucks to carry the stage sets, lighting, equipment, and costumes.
-Almost 200 people are involved in delivering each performance of Aladdin, and this includes the actors, stage crew, musicians, hair stylists, makeup artists.
-And guess who gave me that information.
-My son!
-He was talking with some of the crew during intermission.
+This Broadway musical production is truly grandiose, requiring 20 trucks to transport its stage sets, lighting, equipment, and costumes.
+An impressive 200 people are involved in the production of each performance of Aladdin, including actors, stage crew, musicians, hair stylists, and makeup artists.
+I learned this information from my son, who had the opportunity to speak with some of the crew during intermission.

 BEFORE THE SHOW